 So,this anime might not be for everyone.
 That’s something I’m sure most people have heard about the Monogatari franchise before.
 But if you pass this up for whatever reason, I still would recommend at least giving the first arc a try.
 That way, it might refresh a bit of experience of what you get out of the other series.
 However, I highly recommend watching this series only after you have completed its previous predecessors to gain full experience of its presentation.
 The Monogatari franchise has already achieved universal success thanks to its unique narrative, powerful dialogues, artistic word plays, and unique characters.
 Its humor will knock you out with high doses of laughter accompanied by its strange twist of stories.
 It even has bits of action too so violence is not out of the question there for fans looking for some intensity. (that and maybe its goal of achieving anemia with its fan service.)
 But all in all, Monogatarai series definitely took on the storytelling concept like never before creating an enjoyable experience.
 Now that is the ecstasy of success.

 Honestly, I'm surprised... surprised I was able to make it through to the end of this show.
-I don't understand how anyone can like this show other than for some kind of weird fan-service.

 I'm afraid the long, unnecessary, drawn out conversations that constitute this entire series are a severe test of my patience.
 More on this in a bit.
 Due to this being the sole emphasis, the characters should be crucial right?